KinetekEnergy/vsdiat-aashray-reddy/docs/intro.md

 This site is for all my notes about what I learned.
 Is a website overkill?
 Yes.
 Does it look good though?
 Yes.

+## Some of your blogs look short

+The content in the blogs is actually pretty long!
+For readability and organizational purposes, I split it up into multiple blogs where I thought it was appropriate.
+Because the content is divided a lot more, it might have the appearance that it's short when in reality it is not.

 ## "I can't see an image" / "This image is too small!"

 You can click on any image in the website and it will present a zoomed-in view, allowing you to see it better.